lugu/flashdown/README.md

 [2]: https://en.wikipedia.org/wiki/Markdown
 [3]: https://en.wikipedia.org/wiki/SuperMemo#Description_of_SM-2_algorithm

+See the [CONTRIBUTING.md](/.github/CONTRIBUTING.md) for how to report bugs and submit pull request.

 ## Flash cards syntax

 Each deck of cards is a plain text Markdown files with the extension `.md` (ex:
 `sample.md`).
 You can put all your decks in the same directory.

 Each card starts with a heading level 2 (line starting with `##`) defining the question.
-The answer is the content following (until the next heading level 1).
+The answer is the content following (until the next heading level 2).

 You progress is stored in a hidden file `.<deck file>.db` (ex: `.sample.md.db`).